 If you’ve been injured in a car accident or are involved in a personal injury claim, you might be wondering whether mediation or arbitration will apply to your case.
 Mediation and Arbitration are also known as alternative dispute resolution.

-If you file a lawsuit, the California Constitution guarantees your right to a trial by jury.
+If you file a lawsuit in the state of California, the California Constitution guarantees your right to a trial by jury.
 Most personal injury cases settle out of court, and there are pros and cons to using alternative dispute resolution services.

 In most injury cases, your attorney can negotiate the best settlement for you.
 However, when an adjuster disagrees about how severely you were injured, a mediator, working with your attorney, may be able to help the adjuster understand that the value of your case will only go up if you go to trial.

-Many personal injury cases settle out of court, and some may involve litigation.
+Many personal injury cases settle out of court, and some may involve dispute resolution.
 An attorney from TorkLaw can advise you about which process is the right one for you.